-The Group closely monitors its capital adequacy both for compliance with the requirements of the supervisory authority as well as to maintain a base to support and develop its activities and safeguard the interest of its shareholders.
+The Group closely monitors its capital adequacy to ensure compliance with supervisory authority requirements as well as to maintain a base to support and develop its activities and safeguard the interest of its shareholders.

 Pillar 3 disclosures are published on the Bank's website.